EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 ### Introduction
-PlainTable (not yet committed to master branch)  is a format of SST files in RocksDB optimized for low query latency on pure-memory or really low-latency medias.
+PlainTable (not yet committed to master branch)  is a format of SST files in RocksDB optimized for low query latency on pure-memory or really low-latency media.

-The reason for the high latency:
+Advantage:
-* A in-memory index is build to replace plain binary search by hash + binary search
+* An in-memory index is built to replace plain binary search with hash + binary search
-* Bypassing block cache to void the costs of block copying and LRU cache maintaining.
+* Bypassing block cache to avoid the overhead of block copy and LRU cache maintenance.
-* Avoid any memory copy when querying (by forcing mmap mode and not supporting compression and delta encoding)
+* Avoid any memory copy when querying (mmap)

-Its limitation:
+Limitation:
 * File size needs to be smaller than 31 bits integer.
+(TODO: we might as well lift this limit if index memory overhead is not a concern)
 * Data compression is not supported
 * Delta encoding is not supported
 * Iterator.Prev() is not supported
-* Non-prefix-based Seek() is not supported
+* Non-prefix-based Seek() is not supported (TODO: we do support total ordered iterator, though slow)
 * Table loading is slower for building indexes
 * Only support mmap mode.

 ### File Format
-Here is the on file format

     <beginning_of_file>
       [data row1]
       [data row1]